aeyobd/dwarfs/thesis/discussion.md

 - rotation from merger: @cardona-barrero+2021
 - @genina+2019: mergers & two-population formation

 ## Preprocessing

-Another alternative is that the dwarf galaxies have been "preprocessed" by another dwarf/LMC like galaxy earlier on and this has resulted in their unique properties
+Another alternative is that the dwarf galaxies have been "preprocessed" by another dwarf/LMC like galaxy earlier on and this has resulted in their unique properties.

+This could involve a strong tidal interaction very early on in the dwarf galaxy.

 ## Tidal dwarfs